-This paper proposes a framework on controller and switches to reduce overhead for SDN-based Data Center Networks (DCNs).
-The proposal focuses on OpenFlow (OF), a well-known, sophisticated protocol for SDN, to reduce the number of control messages, consisting of both PACKET_IN and PACKET_OUT messages handled by the OF controller during rule installation on OF switches' flow tables.
-The controller receives the rst packet of a flow for forwarding path determination and selectively chooses switches for rule installation.
+This paper proposes a framework on controller and switches to reduce overhead of controller-switch communication for SDN-based Data Center Networks (DCN).
+The proposal focuses on OpenFlow (OF), a well-known, sophisticated protocol for SDN, to reduce the number of control messages, consisting of both PACKET_IN and PACKET_OUT messages handled by the OF controller during rule installation on OF switches¡¯ flow tables.
+The controller receives the first packet of a flow for forwarding path determination and selectively chooses switches for rule installation.
 Moreover, to ensure lower loads for the controller to handle, the proposed framework adds an out-of-band controller and avoids a hybrid architecture.
-Extensive simulation shows signicant results on reduced controller workload, and also confirms that the controller installs a fewer set of ow rules, and the rule matching rate in the presence of slightly enhanced number of flow entries, conserving resources on both OF controller and OF switches for SDN-based DCN operation.
+Extensive simulation shows significant results on reduced controller workload.
+The performance provides a mutual trade-off by considerably improving rule matching rate in the presence of slightly enhanced number of flow entries, conserving resources on both OF controller and OF switches for SDN-based DCN operation.
 As a consequence, network latency is reduced while throughput is enhanced, which offers a great promise in the future deployment of DCN.